CLappin/test/README.md

 * User peripherals (GPIO, Timers, UART).

 # FlashPro Express
-The FlashPro_Express_Projects folder contains FlashPro Express job projects.
+The FlashPro_Express_Projects folder contains FlashPro Express Job projects.
 These can be downloaded directly to the target board using FlashPro Express.

 # Design Tools